 “I don’t do fiction.
 Keep in touch.”

-She walked out of the room, grace, courage, beauty and determination personified.
+She walked out of the room grace, courage, beauty, determination personified.

 Once again, all eyes followed her.